 Benjamin Britton was born in Palo Alto, CA, in 1976, and raised in the Pacific Northwest.
 He received his BFA from the School of Visual Arts in New York City and his MFA from UCLA in 2008.
 His work has been shown primarily in commercial galleries and alternative spaces in New York and Los Angeles.
-His work is included in the West Collection, and in 2010 he was awarded a fellowship to attend the J.B.
-Blunk Residency by the Lucid Art Foundation.
+His work is included in the West Collection and the collection of the High Museum.
 He teaches drawing and painting at the Lamar Dodd School of Art and lives and works in Athens, GA.

-These paintings may often appear at first to function like dense and dynamic abstract painting, but contain representations of nameable things and illusionistic spaces.
-I work with color, depth, illusion, and beauty to reflect and bring awareness to the mechanisms of sensation in the body, to inspire a feeling of motion, and to continually reward the investigation of pictorial space.
+My work often appears at first to function like a dense and colorful abstract painting, but contains representations of nameable things and illusionistic spaces.
+I work with surface, perspective, color, depth, illusion, and beauty to reflect and bring awareness to the mechanisms of sensation in the body, to inspire a feeling of dislocation between perception and knowledge, and to continually reward looking."